 Saint Leonard Church

-As a result of the reconfiguration that took place within the Archdiocese of Boston in 2004, Saint Leonard became the Parish encompassing Sacred Heart Italian Church as well as Saint Stephen’s Church, which remains under the Missionary Society of Saint James the Great, Saint Mary’s Chapel and Saint John Catholic Elementary School, together they form Saint Leonard Parish.
+As a result of the reconfiguration that took place within the Archdiocese of Boston in 2004, St. Leonard’s became the Parish encompassing Sacred Heart Italian Church as well as Saint Stephen’s Church, which remains under the Missionary Society of Saint James the Great, Saint Mary’s Chapel, and Saint John Catholic Elementary School; together they form Saint Leonard Parish.

 Sacred Heart Church

 A house of worship has stood in North Square, America’s oldest public square, since 1649.
 The first of two Congregational churches burned to the ground in 1676; the second in 1770.
 The present building was constructed in 1833 and for 38 years served as a Seamen’s Bethel where the Methodist Minister Rev. Edward T. Taylor preached; his name became a household word among the seamen of his time.
 Herman Melville, author of Moby Dick, made frequent visits to the Bethel; Charles Dickens also visited to hear him preach.
 Walt Whitman and Ralph Waldo Emerson eulogized Rev. Taylor’s passing.
 In 1847, the Boston Port Society, the original owners of the Bethel, erected the Mariners House on the opposite side of the square, which remains a seamen house even to the present day.

 In 1884, a group of Italian immigrants forming the Saint Mark Society, purchased the building.
 In 1888, it was called the Sacred Heart by Archbishop Williams and entrusted to the Scalabrini missionaries who came to America to minister to Italian immigrants.
 Sacred Heart Italian Church was the first church in Boston under the Congregation of Saint Charles Boromeo, whose Scalabrini Fathers staffed the church from the time of its opening in 1889 till 2004.